iterative/dvc.org/static/docs/get-started/experiments.md

     $ dvc checkout
 ```

-DVC is designed to checkout large data files (no matter how large is it) into
+DVC is designed to checkout large data files (no matter how large they are) into
 your workspace instantly on almost all modern operating systems.